ovh/public-cloud-examples/examples/03/README.md

-# A Wordpress application deployed on a managed Kubernetes taht is connected to a managed MySQL database.
+# A Wordpress application deployed on a managed Kubernetes, connected to a managed MySQL database.

 (Work in progress)